ddsky/spoonacular-api-clients/javascript/docs/WineApi.md

 let opts = {
   'maxPrice': 50, // Number | The maximum price for the specific wine recommendation in USD.
   'minRating': 0.7, // Number | The minimum rating of the recommended wine between 0 and 1.
 For example, 0.8 equals 4 out of 5 stars.
-  '_number': 3 // Number | The number of wine recommendations expected (between 1 and 100).
+  'number': 3 // Number | The number of wine recommendations expected (between 1 and 100).
 };
 apiInstance.getWineRecommendation(wine, opts, (error, data, response) => {
   if (error) {